oscarlemstrom/git-training-demorepo/README.md

 git checkout origin/yourfirstnamelastname -b local-branch-name
 ```

-3. Move your picture from gitnoobs folder to gitmasters folder
+3. Move your picture from gitnoobs folder to gitmasters folder.
+If your picture is not there (new peeps sorry :<), feel free to add any other image to the gitmasters folder
 4. Commit the change, and push it to your remote branch (**NOT MASTER**)
 5. Create a pull request on Github